Simple Imputation Rules for Prediction with Missing Data: Contrasting Theoretical Guarantees with Empirical Performance: Empirical Validation

-For continuous features, one of simplest and most widely used imputation rule is mean imputation, namely using $\mu = \mathbb{E}[X_1| M_1 = 0]$. {\blue Further assume that $X_1 | \bm{X}_{2:d} = \bm{x}_{2:d}, M_1 = 0$ is continuous (i.e., if the `observed' $X_1$ is continuous, conditioned on the other covariates), then, conditioned on $\bm{X}_{2:d} = \bm{x}_{2:d}$ and $M_1 = 0$,} the probability that $X_1$ takes any specific value is 0 so $p_\mu(\bm{x}) = 0$ and $\alpha(\bm{x}) = 1$.
-Consequently, Corollary \ref{cor:alpha} guarantees that mean imputation-then-regress is asymptotically consistent, {\blue as already proved by \citet[][theorem 4]{Josse2019a}}.
+\paragraph{Theory} For continuous features, one of the simplest and most widely used imputation rule is mean imputation, namely using $\mu = \mathbb{E}[X_1| M_1 = 0]$.
+Further assume that $X_1 | \bm{X}_{2:d} = \bm{x}_{2:d}, M_1 = 0$ is continuous (i.e., if the `observed' $X_1$ is continuous, conditioned on the other covariates), then, conditioned on $\bm{X}_{2:d} = \bm{x}_{2:d}$ and $M_1 = 0$, the probability that $X_1$ takes any specific value is 0 so $p_\mu(\bm{x}) = 0$ and $\alpha(\bm{x}) = 1$.
+Consequently, Corollary \ref{cor:alpha} guarantees that mean imputation-then-regress is asymptotically consistent, as already proved by \citet[][theorem 4]{Josse2019a}.
 Intuitively, systematically imputing $\mu$ for $X_1$ creates a discontinuity in the distribution of $X^{\mu}_1$ and the events $\{ X^{\mu}_1=\mu \}$ and $\{M_1 = 1\}$ are equal almost surely.
-The downstream predictive model (since it is universally consistent) is then able to learn this pattern and view $X^{\mu}_1=\mu$ as an encoding for missingness.
+A universally consistent downstream predictive model is then able to learn this pattern and view $X^{\mu}_1=\mu$ as an encoding for missingness.

 In practice, this result suggests that sophisticated imputation methods for continuous variables are not needed, and may indeed be counter-productive.
 We now empirically evaluate the validity of this finding.